m95416848-dev/bluepad32/examples/esp32/README.md

 ## Debugging

-In case you need to debug an ESP32-S3 (or ESP32-C3 / C6) using JTAG, follow these steps: (or read [ESP32 JTAG Debugging][esp32-gdb]).
+In case you need to debug an ESP32-S3 (or ESP32-C3, C5 or C6) using JTAG, follow these steps: (or read [ESP32 JTAG Debugging][esp32-gdb]).

 *Note: If you have a standard ESP32, you can do it with an [ESP-PROG][esp-prog] module.*